 Additionally, two gravel parking lots are available for trail users at the Base and Springs trailheads.

 Dogs are welcome, although horses are prohibited on this current stretch of trail.
 Plans for equestrian and additional biking and hiking trails in the vicinity are underway.

 Directions: From Sheridan, travel south on Highway 335 for roughly 10 miles from the intersection of Brundage Lane and Coffeen Avenue.
 The last half mile is a well-maintained gravel road.
 Winter: 4-wheel drive generally required.

-Soldier Ridge Trail System
+Soldier Ridge Trail and Hidden Hoot

-Located in the foothills of the Bighorns, this 4-mile, non-motorized trail is perfect for a sunrise walk with your dog, trail run, horseback ride, or mountain bike ride.
+Soldier Ridge Trail: Located in the foothills of the Bighorns, this 4-mile, non-motorized trail is perfect for a sunrise walk with your dog, trail run, horseback ride, or mountain bike ride.
 It offers beautiful 360 degree views and is located convenient to Sheridan.
 Bring a windbreaker during colder months and extra sunscreen and a hat during the summer as the trail follows the exposed ridge.